 Stickybeak has been designed so that any effective wildlife classification model can be ‘plugged in’, ensuring the program remains adaptable in what is a rapidly developing field of technology.

 Currently at the heart of StickyBeak is an impressive model developed by researchers from the DEEP (Dynamics of Eco-Evolutionary Patterns) lab at the University of Tasmania.
 The Mega-efficient Wildlife Classification (MEWC) model uses cutting-edge computer vision techniques to classify wildlife photos.
-Currently, it includes parameters to classify 80 species (or classes, e.g. snakes or insects), with a planned 2025 update to add another 20 or so species.
+It includes parameters to classify 95 species (or classes, e.g. snakes or insects).

 What is Computer Vision?

-Computer vision is a field of AI focused on teaching computers to interpret and understand the visual world.
+Computer vision is a field of AI focused on teaching computers to interpret and understand images.
 By using algorithms like convolutional neural networks (CNNs), computers can analyse images, recognise patterns, and identify objects, similar to how humans process visual information.
 Applications range from facial recognition systems to medical imaging – and now, wildlife monitoring.

 How the MEWC Model Works